What is the AIP?

 The basics are as follows:

 What you eat really matters!
-A foundational element of the protocol is the focus on maximising nutrient density of the diet, including as wide a range of health promoting foods as possible and either adding in or increasing quantities of particularly nutritious foods.
+A foundational element of the protocol is the focus on maximising nutrient density of the diet.
+Include as wide a range of health promoting foods as possible, and either add in or increase quantities of particularly nutritious foods.
+The point of this is to flood your body with the nutrients it needs to heal, as well as to function as well as possible while doing so.

 - Grains (including gluten free grains such as oats, corn, rice etc.)